IBM/DataStage/RemoteEngine/docker/README.md

 1. `--proxy http://<username>:<password>@<proxy_ip>:<port>`: Specify a proxy URL.
 The username and password can be skipped based on how the proxy is configured.
 1. `--proxy-cacert <cacert location>`: Specify the location of the custom CA store for the specified proxy - if it is using a self signed certificate.
 1. `--force-renew`: Set to true if you want to remove the existing remote engine container.
 By default, this flag is set to false and if a stopped existing container is found, it is restarted or if a running existing container is found, the script is aborted.
+1. `--zen-url`: CP4D zen url of the cluster (required if --home is used with "cp4d").
+1. `--cp4d-user`: CP4D username used to log into the cluster (required if --home is used with "cp4d").
+1. `--cp4d-apikey`: CP4D apikey used to authenticate with the cluster.
+Go to "Profile and settings" when logged in to get your api key for the connection. (required if --home is used with "cp4d").
 1. `--env-vars`: Semi-colon separated list of key=value pairs of environment variables to set (eg. key1=value1;key2=value2;key3=value3;...).
 Whitespaces are ignored.